Posted on: Jun 9, 2022 | 3 Min | Written by: HDFC ERGO Team

-What is the Cost of Open-Heart Surgery in India?
+Cost of Open-Heart Surgery in India: Factors & Expenses

 In a metro city like Delhi or Mumbai, a middle-aged individual with ailing cardiac health is recommended to have open-heart surgery to restore his/her quality of life.
 But there’s an issue for this salaried person — the exorbitant costs associated with the procedure seem insurmountable.
 Worrying, isn’t it?
 Well, open-heart surgery is a complex and life-saving medical procedure that requires highly skilled surgeons, state-of-the-art facilities, and meticulous post-operative care.
-Let’s delve into the cost considerations associated with open-heart surgery in India, exploring the factors that contribute to open-heart surgery costs.
-Also, let’s look at some tips to prevent cardiovascular diseases.
+But what is the cost of open-heart surgery in India?
+Let’s find out and discuss the factors that contribute to the cost.

 What is Open-heart Surgery?